I think Tallinn is one of the most underrated cities in Europe. Estonia’s capital is not just a gorgeous city, but it’s full of life.

 Estonian History Museum – Great Guild Hall

-The Great Guild Hall was built in the 15th century and was from where members of the guild controlled the Town Council.
+The Great Guild Hall was built in the 15th century and was where members of the guild controlled the Town Council.
 It’s an interesting building on its own but the exhibitions inside certainly add to the visit.

 The museum covers Estonia’s history from the prehistoric era up to the end of the 20th century.
-It shows the changes of society with interesting displays and some special sections focusing on weapons and coins.
+It shows the changes in society with interesting displays and some special sections focusing on weapons and coins.

 Tallinn City Museum